Jerrysuper123/CrytoNotes/README.md

 SSL uses a combination of symmetrical and asymmetrical encryptions for 3 way handshake.

+For example, AE could be used to share SE key
+- Sender uses receiver's public key to encrypt the SE Key
+- Receiver uses its own private key to decrypt the SE key
+- So both ends have the plaintext key

 ## Hashing
 Hashing is a method/function to scramble data beyond recognition.
 - Hashing always return fixed value